The promise of genome editing: Changing bioprocessing, manufacture and much, much more

 - Nicola McCarthy (Horizon Discovery)

 Participation at the workshop will be by open application.
 The number of successful applicants will be limited to approximately 40 attendees to foster direct input to scientific and commercial considerations of the theme.
-Intended participants are requested to complete the online application form by 11th May.
-Successful applicants will be informed by 25th May (a waiting list will be generated) and a draft programme will be forwarded to participants after then.
+Registration is now closed but please complete the application form to be added to the waitlist.
 The workshop is free to attend and lunch and refreshments will be provided.

 Potential accommodation in the surrounding areas include: